On the moduli of hypersurfaces in toric orbifolds: Introduction

 There are many different classes of varieties which present themselves as hypersurfaces in weighted projective spaces; for example, genus 2 curves are degree 6 curves in $\PP(1,1,3)$, Petri special curves are degree 6 curves in $\PP(1,1,2)$ and degree 2 del Pezzo surfaces are degree 4 surfaces in $\PP(1,1,1,2)$ to name a few.
 Hence we find constructions of new moduli spaces or new constructions of well-known moduli spaces.

+There are many applications of the constructions we provide in this paper.
+The moduli spaces and notions of stability we present in this paper are related to K-stability and mirror symmetry and can be seen as a natural extension of work of Batyrev and Cox \cite{cox_hodge}.

-\textbf{Acknowledgements} This work forms part of my thesis which was funded by the FU Berlin.
-I am very grateful to my supervisor Victoria Hoskins for her support and guidance over the last few years.
-The final touches to this paper were made whilst at Oxford university and so I would also like to thank Frances Kirwan for her hospitality.
+\textbf{Acknowledgements} This work forms part of the author's thesis which was funded by the FU Berlin.
+The author is very grateful to my supervisor Victoria Hoskins for her support and guidance over the last few years.
+The final touches to this paper were made whilst at Oxford university and the author would also like to thank Frances Kirwan for the hospitality.
+Finally, the author would like to thank Joshua Jackson for many useful discussions and bringing to my attention a possible generalisation of Proposition 5.9.